eaqcole/Hospital-Readmission-Risk-Segmentation/README.md

 ### Dependencies
-Dataset was downloaded from the following site: https://www.kaggle.com/datasets/dubradave/hospital-readmissions?resource=download
+Dataset was downloaded from the following site: https://www.kaggle.com/datasets/dubradave/hospital-readmissions?resource=download and stored in an AWS S3 bucket.

 Use "Hospital_Readmissions_Kmeans.py" to see data cleaning and analysis.

 **Relevant Packages:**
 import seaborn as sns
+import boto3
 import pandas as pd
 from scipy.cluster import vq
 import matplotlib.pyplot as plt